 Guideline 3: Examination Guidelines

 3.1 Dental-Oral and Systemic Health Infrared Imaging measures and maps the degree and distribution of IR thermal emission.
 When studies are performed in accordance with guidelines asymmetric or localized IR emission variations of 1°C or greater can be indicative of pathology in a properly cooled subject.

 Dental-Oral and Systemic Health Infrared Imaging do not test structure, but rather correlates alterations in physiology.
-Therefore, when structural injury is suspected additional radiographic imaging or diagnostic studies may still need to be performed.
+Therefore, when structural injury is suspected additional radiographic imaging or diagnostic studies may be indicated to better define the diagnosis.

-3.2 The following minimum specifications should be incorporated in the design of infrared hardware and software systems.
-These specifications are intended to speak to the design of modern infrared imaging equipment that are considered commonplace today.
+3.2 The following minimum specifications should be incorporated into the design of infrared hardware and software systems.
+These specifications are intended to speak to the design of modern infrared imaging equipment that is considered commonplace today.
 They are not intended in any way reflect on systems used in the past.
 While recognizing that individual circumstances will vary for the purposes of this document, lens FOV is 25 degrees, patient to camera distance 3-8 feet (as needed to allow the region of interest to fill approximately 75% of the image) and lens quality is satisfactory to the vast majority of observers.
 Camera temperature offset should be calibrated against the emissivity of a black body at 1.0 if needed for the exam being performed.

 - Preferred Absolute detector resolution of > 640 X 480 coupled with a suitable microbolometer and lens.
 Most modern medical imaging systems today utilize uncooled focal plane array detectors found in the 320 X 240 sensor range or higher.
-When systems with 320 X 240 sensors are coupled with a high-quality microbolometer, lens and compensatory software or firmware innovations that meet sufficient spatial resolution and spot measurement requirements found in 640 X 480 systems.
+When systems with 320 X 240 sensors are coupled with a high-quality microbolometer, lens and compensatory software or firmware innovations they can approach the image quality, spatial resolution and spot measurement requirements found in 640 X 480 systems.

-- Spatial resolution quality at 8 feet equivalent to ≤ 2.6 mRad IFOV (Instantaneous Field of View) at 40 cm minimum focus.
+- Spatial resolution quality at 8 feet (2.4 meters) equivalent to ≤ 2.6 mRad IFOV (Instantaneous Field of View) at 40 cm minimum focus.

-- Ability to perform accurate quantitative differential temperature analysis with a precision of ≤ ± 0.05 0C.
+- Ability to perform accurate quantitative differential temperature analysis with a precision of ≤± 0.05 0C (50mK).

-- Repeatability and precision of ≤ ±0.05 0C detection of temperature difference.
+- Repeatability and precision of ≤ ±05 0C (50mK) detection of temperature difference.
 The repeatability of a differential measurement must be in the presence of +/- 3 NETD (6 sigma – 99.9% defect free mfg. standard).

-- Thermal drift (caused by internal heating of equipment during normal operation or by changes in external ambient temperature) to be strictly controlled at natural convection at or below 0.2 m/s.
+- Thermal drift (caused by internal heating of equipment during normal operation or by changes in external ambient temperature) to be strictly controlled by calibration to a known temperature standard if necessary for the study under consideration.

 - Maintenance of detector uniformity and correction via calibration to a known temperature standard.

 - Ability to render images in hi-resolution color and grayscale.